 - Fine motor skills (grasping: particularly pincer grasp)

-- Proprioception skills (muscle movement and grading how much strength to use to place the blocks so they don't fall over)
+- Proprioceptive input (muscle movement and grading how much strength to use to place the blocks so they don't fall over)

 For my daughter (who is right in the 2 1/2 age range) we got out her large set of wooden blocks and had a work mat on the floor.
 I modeled each one for her and then let her try to copy it while looking at the design.
-Of course she also had fun knocking my designs over and it became quite the game.
+She also had fun knocking my designs over and it became quite the game.

 Other Developmental Activities and Skills with Wooden Blocks